Authored by the expert who managed and guided the team behind the Cyprus Property Pack

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses in our property pack about Cyprus, we rely on strong methodology and don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about Cyprus, we always rely on the strongest methodology we can … and we don’t throw out numbers at random.

 |---|---|---|